 Another way to represent the sample space is through simulations.
 You can use simulations to estimate probability.
 A simulation is a model of a real situation where a set of random numbers may be used.
 In other words, instead of actually doing an experiment, you can “simulate” the event in real situations.
 You can generate random numbers through a random number generator app, and on graphing calculators.
 In many situations, you will be provided with random numbers that may be used to simulate the experiment.

 Blake wins a stuffed animal from the arcade machine about 30% of the time.
 Estimate the probability that he will win a stuffed animal 1 time out of the next 3 times he plays.
-Use a simulation to model this situation.
+Use a simulation (like a random number generator) to model this situation.
 Use the given digits for your simulation.
-The numbers 01-30 represent the win, and 31-00 represents not winning.
+The numbers 01-30 represent the win, and 31-99 represents not winning.
 Each group of 6 digits can represent a trial.
 You will need to use 10 trials.

 Hayden works at a pizza place where about 70% of the pizzas ordered have thick crust and 30% have thin crust.
 Use the random number table below to find the experimental probability that the next pizza ordered will have thick crust.